hashchange/jquery.scrollable/README.md

 This scrolls 25% of the _total_ scroll range in `$elem`.
 If you are closer than that to the left edge, the amount is reduced accordingly.

+### Starting a scroll movement while another one is still in progress

+In an event-driven system, `scrollTo` calls can overlap.
+Suppose a scroll animation is triggered while another one is still in progress.
+What happens next?
+You have a choice.

+- **Replace** mode (default):

+  The new `scrollTo` call cancels preceding ones.
+An ongoing scroll movement is stopped in its tracks immediately, and the new animation starts from there.
+[Relative scroll movements][relative-scrolling] are based on that location.

+  This is what happens by default.

+- **Append** mode:

+  The new scroll animation is queued and executes when the preceding ones have finished.

+  You get this behaviour with the `append` option: `$elem.scrollTo( "+=100", { append: true } )`.
+[See above.][scrolling-both-axes]

+- **Merge** mode:

+  The new scroll animation replaces preceding ones, taking their target positions into account.

+  Preceding `scrollTo` calls are cancelled, an ongoing animation is stopped, and a new scroll movement is started.
+The targets of preceding scroll movements are merged into the new one.
+In case of a conflict, the last target  position wins.
+(Conflicts are resolved for each axis individually.)

+  Suppose an animation is in the process of scrolling down to the middle of the page.
+Now, a new scroll animation should move the page down another 25%, and to the right by 50%.
+In merge mode, the ongoing scroll movement is stopped, and a new one initiated which will end up 75% down the page, and 50% to the right.

+  You get this type of behaviour with the `merge` option: `$elem.scrollTo( "+=100", { merge: true } )`.

+##### Which callbacks are called?

+In replace mode and merge mode, preceding animations are cancelled when a new one comes along.

+If an animation is cancelled while it is in progress, its `fail` and `always` callbacks run.
+However, if an animation had just been waiting in the queue when it was cancelled, none of its callbacks are called.

+In append mode, preceding animations run their course, and their callbacks are called as usual.

 ### Animation options

 Besides `axis` and `append`, you can use [every option available to `jQuery.animate()`][jQuery-animate].
 Set up `progress` or `complete` callbacks, specify a `duration` etc. Add what you need to the options object that you pass to `scrollTo()`: